bazel-contrib/rules_cuda/README.md

   Set the default cudart to link, for example, `--@rules_cuda//cuda:runtime=@local_cuda//:cuda_runtime_static` link the static cuda runtime.

+- `--features=cuda_device_debug`

+  Sets nvcc flags to enable debug information in device code.
+  Currently ignored for clang, where `--compilation_mode=debug` applies to both host and device code.

 ## Examples

 Checkout the examples to see if it fits your needs.